sabre-io/Baikal/INSTALL.md

 * If you want to synchronize your current contacts to the server export it to USB and Import it again as DAVdroid contacts
 * Sync it

+## 5.10 DAVdroid (Android)

+Android does not support CardDAV or CalDAV out of the box so you'll need a 3rd party client.
+There are multiple options available.
+Here we'll have a look at [DAVdroid](http://davdroid.bitfire.at/), an open-source CalDAV/CardDAV synchronization app for Android 4+.
+The app is available on [many different stores](http://davdroid.bitfire.at/download), and even on the FOSS [F-Droid](https://f-droid.org/repository/browse/?fdfilter=carddav&fdid=at.bitfire.davdroid) one.
+Install the app from your favourite store.

+Add a CalDAV account:

+* In Settings > Accounts > Add account
+* Tap DAVdroid
+* Follow the wizard
+    * Select `http://` or `https://` and add the path to your CalDAV server: `dav.mydomain.com/cal.php/principals/jerome` (replace domain and username)
+    * User name: the username you just created (in our example, jerome)
+    * Password: the password you just defined
+    * Leave the preemptive authentication `checked`
+    * Tap `→`
+* Select the calendar(s) you want to sync
+* Tap `→`
+* Choose a unique account name (has to be different from the CardDAV one)
+* Tap `✓`

+DAVdroid should now start syncing your calendar(s), give it some time.

+Add a CardDAV account:

+* In Settings > Accounts > Add account
+* Tap DAVdroid
+* Follow the wizard
+    * Select `http://` or `https://` and add the path to your CardDAV server: `dav.mydomain.com/card.php/addressbooks/jerome/default` (replace domain and username)
+    * User name: the username you just created (in our example, jerome)
+    * Password: the password you just defined
+    * Leave the preemptive authentication `checked`
+    * Tap `→`
+* Select the address book you want to sync
+* Tap `→`
+* Choose a unique account name (has to be different from the CalDAV one)
+* Tap `✓`

+DAVdroid should now start syncing your address book, give it some time.

 # 6 - You're done